 too.
 We need to avoid the mistakes of the International Telecommunications

-and create truly international governance that can't be dominated or
+create truly international governance that can't be dominated or abused by

-the internet, I hope they will not be disappointed in us.
-We can ensure
+Internet, I hope they will not be disappointed in us.
+We can ensure that they

-that they don't only if each of us makes this a priority, and engages in
+don't only if each of us makes this a priority, and engages in the debate.
+We

 Dismantling the surveillance state won't be easy.
 Has any country that

-that capability?
-Has any mass surveillance country avoided becoming
+capability?
+Has any mass surveillance country avoided becoming totalitarian?

-the engineering is critical.
-We need to demand that real technologists
+engineering is critical.
+We need to demand that real technologists be

-be involved in any key government decision making on these issues.
-We've
+involved in any key government decision making on these issues.
+We've had

-had enough of lawyers and politicians not fully understanding technology;
+enough of lawyers and politicians not fully understanding technology; we need

 helped to subvert it.
 Now, those of us who love liberty have to fix it.